piyushgirisingh/piyushgirisingh/README.md

 - 👋 Hi, I’m @piyushgirisingh
-- 👀 I’m interested in i0S Development
+- 👀 I’m interested in AI Development
 - 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source Projects.
-- 📫 How to reach me ...

 <!---
 piyushgirisingh/piyushgirisingh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.